Stepfox/examiner/readme.txt

 Demo content may be available separately.
 Check with the theme developer for demo content files and import instructions.

+= Full Site Editing (FSE) Theme =

+As a modern Full Site Editing (FSE) block theme, 'Examiner' utilizes block templates.
+The standard WordPress functions wp_head(), wp_footer(), and body_class() are handled automatically by the WordPress core during the rendering of these templates and do not need to be called manually.

 == Screenshots ==

 1. Homepage with featured articles and clean layout